Implantable Cardiac Defibrillator (cont.)

 - Find a local Cardiologist in your town

-Living with an ICD.
+Living with an implantable cardiac defibrillator

 After recovering fully from the ICD implantation, most patients can resume normal activities, including exercise and sex.
 The doctor should prescribe the type and intensity of the exercise.
 The doctor also decides when the patient can return to work.